Ready to be your own boss?

 Being your own boss means you are on the hook for producing the work and keeping up with changes in your field.
 Are your nearest competitors doing something different and offering greater value to your clients?
+Committing to constant and strategic innovation is one of the keys when learning how to be your own boss.
 You better adjust your practices, or even your most loyal clients will leave you for someone else.

 Keep calm and carry on

-Being your own boss means that you get to pick your clients and what you work on, but it comes at the cost of a regular paycheck.
+Want to be your own boss so that you get to pick your clients and what you work on?
+While this is definitely a perk, it comes at the cost of a regular paycheck.
 Depending on what you arrange with your clients, you may not receive money every two weeks; it might be every month, or at the successful end of every project.
-There may be times when you’re flooded with work and flush with cash; conversely, there will be times when the gigs and the money dry up and you’re casting as wide a net as you can.
-You’ll have potential clients tear apart your work or decline to work with you at all.
-There may be days when you long for the security of the day job even if you are pursuing your passion.
+There may be times when you’re flooded with work and flush with cash and there will be other times when the gigs and the money dry up and you’re casting as wide a net as you can.
+You’ll have potential clients tear apart your work or decline to work with you at all, but you’ll also have those who sing your praises and make you feel on top of the world.
+When you commit to being your own boss, you have to accept there will be days when you long for the security of the day job even if you are pursuing your passion.

 When learning how to be your own boss, you need to be in charge of your own emotions.
-You’ll need strength to make it through these challenges and getting upset or anxious when these situations comes up will only damage your ability to do your work.
-Instead of focusing on how concerned you are about this client or that, focus on getting your current assignment done to the best of your ability.
+You’ll need strength to make it through these challenges and getting upset or anxious when these situations happen will only damage your ability to do your work.
+Instead of focusing on how concerned you are about client reactions, focus on getting your current assignment done to the best of your ability.

-Diversification is a word you’ll have to become very familiar with if you want to learn how to become your own boss.
+Diversification is a word you’ll have to become very familiar with if you want to learn how to be your own boss.
 Much like diversifying your portfolio, diversifying your freelance projects prevents you from being dependent on any one client.
-Resist the urge to get too dependent on one client, no matter how consistent the work; if you devote the bulk of your time and energy to them, what will happen if they abruptly fall on hard times or stop utilizing you?
-Depending on your schedule, you should set aside a few hours at least every other week and devote that time to chasing down new leads.
+Resist the urge to depend on a single client, no matter how consistent the work or how large the commission.
+If you devote the bulk of your time and energy to them, what will happen if they abruptly struggle financially or stop using your services?
+Depending on your schedule, you should set aside a few hours at least every other week and devote that time to finding new customers and clients.
 That way, one client’s disaster won’t necessarily mean disaster for you – and as an added bonus, you’ll likely diversify your skill set, too.

 Invest, invest, invest